Zeeshan-Hayder/FYP-Tracker/README.md

 - **Progress Monitoring**: Monitor progress on a weekly and overall basis.
 - **Comprehensive Overview**: View detailed information about all the projects they are managing.
 - **Yearly Reports**: Access summaries of yearly managed projects to identify trends and participation.
-- **AI-based Summary Generation**: Automatically generate summaries of project progress and performance using AI.
+- **AI-based Summary Generation**: Automatically generate summaries of feedback over 16 weeks.
 - **Project Archives**: Maintain archives of past projects for future reference and analysis.

 ### For Students